 Based on this input, we have derived eight major policy recommendations, grouped into three categories: Guidance, Support, and Regulatory Requirements.
-Some of these recommendations incorporate and build on the work of the National Institute of Standards and Technology (NIST) on AI risk management.
-We also propose building federal government regulatory and oversight capacity to conduct critical evaluations of AI systems and to help grow the AI accountability ecosystem.
+Some of Consequences for responsible parties, building on in- these recommendations incorporate and build on the and to help grow the AI accountability ecosystem.